 Donut shop donuts are one food that Adam really truly misses since he’s been eating gluten-free.
-I’ve tried a couple of gluten-free donut recipes out but we haven’t found a ‘winner’ chocolate donut.
-Until now.
+I’ve tried a couple of gluten-free donut recipes out but we hadn’t found a ‘winner’ gluten free baked double chocolate donut… until now.

 The other baked chocolate donut recipes I’ve tried came out too dense for my liking.
 Yes, it’s a cake donut but I still want a nice, light textured donut.
-This gluten free donut recipe came out soo light, airy and almost have a cupcake type texture.
+This gluten free donut recipe is soo light, airy and almost have a cupcake type texture.
 So.
 Good.
 Also good?
 The chocolate glaze on top.

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!

 if you love this baked double chocolate donuts recipe, be sure to follow me on social media so you never miss a post:

 sign up for my free newsletter subscription for new recipes and exclusive giveaways + my free ecookbook – recipes with chocolate

 If you love baked donuts, here are a few other gluten free donut recipes for you to try: Gluten Free Yellow Cake Donuts, Gluten Free Apple Cider Donuts, Gluten Free Peppermint Mocha Donuts, and Gluten Free Chocolate Chip Donuts.